 People often come to counselling because they are at crises point they’ve tried their hardest but life just feels too difficult.
 They want to affect a change but they don’t know how.
 Counselling can help.

 Counselling offers a unique environment that is a safe and non judgemental space to talk through the difficulties you feel you are currently facing.
 Total confidential we look at patterns of behaviour and thoughts that aren’t working for you.
 We understand where they originated from ( often from childhood) and together we work towards understanding these patterns and moving forward to creating healthier ways in which to lead your life.

-As a therapist people often ask me if I have a speciality and I don’t, my clients have ranged from people have been bereaved, anxious, depressed, suffered the loss of a relationship, and adult survivors of childhood sexual abuse - but the thing they all have in common is that they needed an opportunity away from family and friends where they can be be heard often for the first time in their lives.
+As a therapist people often ask me if I have a speciality and I don’t, my clients have ranged from people who have been bereaved, anxious, depressed, suffered the loss of a relationship as well as adult survivors of childhood sexual abuse - but the thing they all have in common is that they needed an opportunity, away from family and friends, where they can be be heard often for the first time in their lives.
 Exploring thoughts and feelings that we often hide from others and more importantly ourselves.

 For many people opening up is very challenging and emotional.
 The decision to start counselling can feel daunting as it differs from talking to your friends but sometimes it helps to talk.
 Counselling aims to help you find the answers within without offering advice.

 When was the last time someone asked you how you really were and stopped to listen for the answer.
 Please contact me to see how I can help you.

 I offer both short and long term counselling to adults 18+ and Couples